fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

   ...
 ```

 Great!
 The final step is figuring a way to use a server to serve the static files.
 As you may know, we could use our [express.static](https://expressjs.com/en/starter/static-files.html) with the express server to serve the static files.
 I'll leave that as an exercise for you to do at home.
-Instead, we are going to go ahead and start writing our Dockerfile.
+Instead, we are going to go ahead and start writing our Dockerfile:

-`Dockerfile`

 ```Dockerfile
 FROM node:16